HyperGAN/HyperGAN/CONTRIBUTING.md

 There are backends to add, deployment targets to hit.
 We could use help all across the stack.
 If you are an ML engineer you can help by implementing a paper.
 If you are an enthusiast, share your creations.
 And developers, we'd love to see what you create.

-# Consulting
+# Custom models

-If you would like to contact us about consulting or custom models please email martyn.garcia AT gmail.com.
+If you would like to contact us about building custom models please email martyn.garcia AT gmail.com.

 HyperGAN is a long-term project by 255 BITS.